fillumina/email-recovery/README.md

 Usage scenario
 --------------
-A Windows system disk broke and the `thunderbird` mbox files should be recovered. mbox files are really hard to recover because they don't have a strong internal structure, they are very fragmented on disk and often huge in size.
+A Windows hard disk went defective, the NTFS MFT got damaged and the [thunderbird](https://www.mozilla.org/en-US/thunderbird/) mbox files should be recovered. mbox files are really hard to recover because they don't have a strong internal structure, they are very fragmented on disk and often huge in size.